Instruction exceptions

 Even though the software provides Data Highway Plus emulation and Channel 0 emulation, the MSG instruction emulates only the enable (.EN) and disable (.DN) bits.

 When the emulator scans a MSG instruction, the EN bit is set during the first scan, and the DN bit is set during the second scan.
+If you wish, you may use debug files to emulate the data transfer. |

 PID